FloatingArrayDesign/FAModel/famodel/mooring/README.md

 Adjust the mooring position based on changed platform location or heading.
 It can call a custom "adjuster" function if one is provided.
 Otherwise it will just update the end positions.

-## The Anchor Class

-The Anchor class provides a data structure for design information of an anchor.
-Design information includes a dictionary with the following details:
-- Seabed angle
-- Cost
-- Detail on anchor
-	- length
-	- mass
-	- area
-	- thickness
-	- embedment length
-	- diameter
-- Name
-- Anchor type
-- Soil type

-The Anchor class also contains an xyz location of the anchor, list of mooring line objects connected to the anchor, the MoorPy point object that represents the anchor in a MoorPy system, the anchor capacity, loads and soil properties.

 ## Anchor methods